Table of Contents

-Worldwide, the highest rates are present in Australia and New Zealand and are lowest in West Africa.
+Worldwide, the highest rates are present in Australia and New Zealand and are the lowest in West Africa.
 In the United States, African Americans tend to be the most affected and Hispanics have the lowest incidence.
 Colorectal cancer is equally prevalent in men and women.

 Age is a prominent risk factor and all individuals above the age of 50 are at increased risk.
 Other factors that increase the risk of colorectal cancer include a prior history of colorectal cancer or adenomatous polyps, and a history of inflammatory bowel disease, particularly ulcerative colitis.

-Up to 25% of patients have a prior family history, defined as the presence of the disease in multiple first degree relatives, or in at least one first degree relative diagnosed before the age of 60.
-In addition, smoking and a low fiber, high fat diet are other important environmental risk factors, whereas high yogurt intake was found to be correlated with a decreased risk.
+Up to 25% of patients have a prior family history, defined as the presence of the disease in multiple first-degree relatives, or in at least one first degree relative diagnosed before the age of 60.
+In addition, smoking and a low fiber, high-fat diet are other important environmental risk factors, whereas high yogurt intake was found to be correlated with a decreased risk.

 Other factors that are associated with a decreased risk are folate and calcium intake, as well as estrogen replacement therapy.
 Regarding alcohol, studies have found an increased association only in individuals who consume more than 30 grams per day and who already have a family history for the disease.